QuantumQ1/quantumq1.github.io/research.md

 ---

-## 4. Geometry behind the scattering amplitudes
+## 4. Geometry Behind Scattering Amplitudes
 A particularly remarkable development in the study of scattering amplitudes is the emergence of underlying geometric structures.
 For example, amplitudes in $\mathcal{N}=4$ Super–Yang–Mills theory are elegantly encoded in the positive Grassmannian.
 In the simplest scalar theory, $\mathrm{Tr}(\phi^3)$, tree-level amplitudes are associated with the associahedron, while higher-loop amplitudes correspond to the surfacehedron.
 These insights have inspired the recent “surfaceology” program, which aims to uncover all-loop geometric patterns in more general theories, such as Yang–Mills and the Nonlinear Sigma Model.